 Drawing- Portraits proportion

-• Suitable for all ages
+Suitable for KS3-5

-•Taking inspiration from the portraits within our Collections, pupils will learn how to draw a portrait using correct proportion.
+Taking inspiration from the portraits within our Collections, pupils will learn how to draw a portrait using correct proportion.

 Learning objectives: